 It shows Killadeas including the large number of Nissen Huts on the left side - This is where the Bomb Store that is shown below in Located.

 The large building in the background is now the Manor House Hotel.
+This is shown below as seen from Killadeas.
 There are a number of Catalina aircraft on the Lough.
-(Thanks to Selwyn Johnston for this photograph)

 These few photographs show a Ordnance Store.